roypur/9f-js/README.md

 ##f.stringify(object)
-convert object to json.
+Convert object to json.
-encodes characters using f.encode first.
+Encodes characters using f.encode first.

 ##f.parse(string)
-opposite of f.stringify
+Opposite of f.stringify

 ##CDN
 You can use rawgit as a cdn using this url: